The Culinary Dude's Culinary Education

 This room may also apply for eating lunch.
 Pending the temperature outside.
 Sometimes, the kids may have the option to eat inside or out.
 Ideally, we'd like to eat lunch outside daily.

-The kids will be spaced as far apart as possible when working to make lunch and eating it, minimum 3 feet, maximum 6 feet from each other.
+The kids will be spaced a minimum 3 feet, maximum 6 feet from each other during food preparation and meals.

 Only the staff will be distributing plates, utensils and napkins for both snack and lunch.
 If the occasion arises where a child is asking to help set up for lunch, they will be required to wear rubber gloves that will be disposed of when finished.